Mike Gisler

-Michael Gisler (born August 26, 1969) is an American former professional football offensive lineman.
-Gisler was selected in the eleventh round by the New Orleans Saints out of the University of Houston in the 1992 NFL draft and played seven seasons in the National Football League (NFL) for the New England Patriots and New York Jets.
+Michael Gisler (born August 26, 1969) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+Gisler played college football for the Houston Cougars and was selected by the New Orleans Saints in the 11th round of the 1992 NFL draft.
+He played seven seasons in the NFL for the New England Patriots and New York Jets.